ZacSweers/CatchUp/README.md

 Bug fixes are always welcome.
 Tests are too if you're into that kinda thing, but I'm not actively trying to make this project a shining icon of TDD.
 For new features or otherwise significant work, please discuss in an issue first.

-For apollo-android's code generation: if you want to use a local installation of the `apollo-codegen` node module you'll need to make sure `0.19.` is installed and linked (`npm install -g apollo-codegen@0.19.1`).
-Otherwise, the gradle plugin should gracefully fallback to downloading it on demand.

 License
 -------